-Move over, potato salad and coleslaw – strawbery salad is coming through!
-Make room at the picnic table for Grilled Strawberry Freekeh Salad with Asparagus any weekend!
+Move over, potato salad and coleslaw – strawberry salad is coming through!
+Make room at the picnic table for Grilled Strawberry and Asparagus Freekeh Salad any weekend!
 This strawberry salad is filled with flavor and nutrients!

 The grill is on, right?
 It’s time to throw asparagus on–a no-brainer–AND skewered strawberries (trust me) to make this simple side salad that will elevate your typical picnic fare.

 I’m adding strawberries to ALL of my grain-based salads these days.
 This salad requires a tiny bit of grilling for the strawberries-just to soften and release some of the juices as it adds to the flavor of the salad.
 This particular salad uses the ancient grain Freekeh, which is actually a process which means “to rub”.
 It’s a high protein, high fiber whole grain that works well with many flavors.

 The ingredients in this salad make for a well balanced, healthy, nutrient-rich recipe.
 The real beauty is that different grains can be substituted as can different nuts and even veggies.
 The one thing you DON’T want to change are the strawberries!
 Why?